I’m very pleased to announce that a little program of mine called

 forbidden resource is made, the connection is immediately shut down by

 the proxy.
-In the shutdown packet, an <iframe> code is placed that
+In the shutdown packet, an <iframe>

 displays the image: